 - Veeam Backup & Replication rolls back the VM replica to the required restore point.
 To do this, it reverts the VM replica to the necessary snapshot in the replica chain.

-- Veeam Backup & Replication temporarily puts replication activities for the original VM on hold (until the VM replica is returned to the Normal state).
+Veeam Backup & Replication stops all replication activities for the source VM until its replica is returned to the Ready state.

 - All changes made to the VM replica while it is running in the Failover state are written to the delta file of the snapshot, or restore point, to which you have selected to roll back.